GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Thrower
 - uses an airburst grenade launcher to hit targets behind cover
+- shoots his grenades based on the last visible location of a player
 - destroying the grenade pouch on his back causes an explosion that hurts him
 - grenades can be destroyed when shot mid-air, causing an explosion
 - elites fire their airburst launcher in volleys of 3 to make dodging harder
 - unable to shoot grenades when disrupted

 #### Warhounds
-- heavily armored quadruped that attempts to position itself with clear line of sight to enemies and uses a powerful sniper type armament, a grenade launcher or a minigun to dispatch its foes
+- heavily armored quadrupeds that attempt to position themselves with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
-- has no armor bar, but you have to destroy its armor plate before damaging its health
+- have no armor bar, but you have to destroy their armor plate before damaging its health
 - elites have the added bonus of firing on the move
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
+- their legs have a 90% damage reduction
-- the survivalist crossbow completely breaks its armor plate (unless you aim for the legs)
+- the survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
-- dealing explosive damage or using disrupting skills such as the jammer pulse, EMP sticky bomb and EMP grenade bypasses the warhound's armor plating and does damage directly to the warhound's health bar
+- explosive damage and disruptive skills (jammer pulse, EMP sticky bomb and EMP grenade) bypasses their armor plating and does damage directly to their health
-- critical hits (or a headhunter shot) on its legs bypasses its armor (and may prevent it from firing, TODO: test this further)
+- critical hit damage and headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
 - Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
 - Pestilence ticks bypasses their armor
+- using a demolisher firefly while they're disrupted bypasses their armor
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
 ##### Sniper warhound
 - has its weak point exposed in the form of a little red cartridge on the right of the gun when it fires (TODO: verify if still bugged for elites)
 - elites fire in 3-round bursts with the sniper turret when stationary
+- dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
-- shooting its butt also bypasses its armor
+- shooting its butt bypasses its armor
 - when destroyed, creates an EMP explosion, disrupting agents in close range and everything else in medium range (TODO: check if the EMP range is bigger on elites)
 ##### Minigun warhound
 - has weak points located at the top of its legs